thindil/steamsky/bin/doc/MODDING.md

 single word.

 ## Characters attributes

+### General informations
-To change/add/remove characters attributes, open file *game.dat* in *data* directory and edit line which starts with AttributesNames.
-Each value for item type must be separated by comma and space: `, `.
-Whole AttributesNames entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).
-To add new attribute, just append it name to AttributesNames entry.
+- To change/add/remove characters attributes, open file *game.dat* in *data* directory and edit line which starts with Attributes.
+- Each value for attribute must have format Attribute Name`:`Description and be separated by semicolon and space: `; `.
+Example: *Dexterity:Nimbleness of character, used in many crafts*
+- Whole Attributes entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).

+### Changing existing attribute
+- After change attribute name, don't forget to made proper changes in this same data file (if needed).

+### Adding new attribute
+- To add new attribute, just append it name and description to Attributes entry.
+Name must be unique for each attribute.

 ## Skills